vismor/LaTeXML/README.md

 **LaTeXML GIT Repository**

-This repository is used to maintain the LaTeXML software used on vismor.com.
+This repository houses the LaTeXML software used to maintain vismor.com.

 There are two active branches:

-- NIST: periodically updated from the LaTeXML svn repository at nist.gov
+- NIST: mirrors the LaTeXML svn repository at nist.gov.
-- master: NIST merged with customizations for vismor.com.
+- master: NIST merged with customizations used for maintaining vismor.com.

 Note to self.
 To update the NIST branch: